DeuxHuitHuit/288-toolkit/packages/url/README.md

 ## `parsedUrl()`

-Safely parses a URL and expose and nice API to access the parts of the URL.
+Safely parses a URL and exposes a nice API to access the parts of the URL.
 If the URL is not valid, all functions returns null.

 This should be used instead of the `URL` constructor, since it can throw errors.